One Anastomosis Gastric Bypass

 Recovery after Mini Gastric Bypass

-After one anastomosis gastric bypass, patients recover in the hospital for one to two days.
+After mini gastric bypass, patients recover in the hospital for one to two days.
 At first, the patient will only be able to consume clear liquids.
 Gradually, our bariatric experts will encourage the patient to slowly advance their diet by introducing first soft foods, then moving on to other foods.

-Frequently Asked Questions About OAGB
+Frequently Asked Questions About Mini Gastric Bypass

-OAGB is has been performed internationally for the past 20 years, but is a relatively new procedure in the United States that was only recently approved by the American Society for Metabolic and Bariatric Surgery.
+Mini gastric bypass is has been performed internationally for the past 20 years, but is a relatively new procedure in the United States that was only recently approved by the American Society for Metabolic and Bariatric Surgery.
 Unlike the experts at Long Island Laparoscopic Doctors, not every bariatric surgeon has the skill, expertise, and training necessary to perform this operation.
 Additionally, because this procedure is only recently being performed in the United States, there isn’t enough data on it to make it eligible for coverage by many insurance carriers.

-Will Insurance cover my OAGB procedure?
+Will Insurance cover my Mini Gastric Bypass procedure?

-Risks of OAGB include:
+Risks of Mini Gastric Bypass include:

 - Leaking